adarsh/manifesto/README.md

   will slow down dramatically.
 Heroku is best for this.
 There is a massive implied cost in running your own infrastructure or doing custom deploys.
 It is not even close to outweighed by paying Heroku a little more for servers.
+* Pull request should be small and take no longer than a day to write.
+If need be, create pull requests into non-master branches or feature-flag your work.

 [update your dependencies]: http://adarsh.io/save-money-and-be-happier-by-updating-your-gems-every-monday-morning/